kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/structural/decorator/notes.md

 ## When to use
-If we have to scenario, where we add property or a new feature, to a base entity at runtime, where final output depends on output of base
+- If we have to scenario, where we add property or a new feature, to a base entity at runtime, where final output depends on output of base
 You should use decorator pattern.
+- You need to add different combinations of features or behaviors to objects.
+  Decorators can be stacked in different ways to create these combinations.

 In lot of UI codes, decorator pattern is used